 A Service Enterprise is an organization that fundamentally leverages volunteers and their skills across all levels of the organization to successfully deliver on its social mission.
 Less than 15% of organizations nationwide can be characterized as Service Enterprises.
-Nonprofits that operate as Service Enterprises more effectively address community needs and run on almost half the median budget than those nonprofits that do not leverage volunteers across all levels of the their organization.
+Nonprofits that operate as Service Enterprises more effectively address community needs and run on almost half the median budget than those nonprofits that do not leverage volunteers across all levels of their organization.
 When an organization leverages volunteers, managing them effectively, it is in a better position to grow.

-Applications are now being accepted to participate in the Service Enterprise Initiative at hubs across the state.
+Applications are now being accepted to participate in the Service Enterprise Program at hubs across the state.
 Through a multi-month engagement with Volunteer Iowa or local participating hub, your nonprofit organization will move through a change management process that will result in more effectively leveraging the time and talents of volunteers and lead to greater impact.

 Check out the Service Enterprise Initiative overview video!

-- United Way of Wapello County (224 2nd St E, Ottumwa IA 52501)
+- United Way of Wapello County (224 2nd St E, Ottumwa, IA 52501)

-- Volunteer Center of Cedar Valley (2101 Kimball Ave #1414, Waterloo IA 50702)
+- Volunteer Center of Cedar Valley (2101 Kimball Ave #1414, Waterloo, IA 50702)